Giuseppe Sculli: Genoa

 In 2006, Juventus were relegated to Serie B, at which point Sculli made a return to the first team.
 He made a few appearances in friendly matches, but was loaned to newly promoted Serie B team Genoa on 24 August.
 In November 2006, he was suspended 8 months for accused of match-fixing when he played for F.C.
 Crotone against his current club F.C.
 Messina at the last match-day of the 2001–02 Serie B. He was sold by Juventus to Genoa for €300,000.

 In the 2007–08 season, Sculli finally made his return to football, his first match back was against Catania in Serie A's Round 2.
 He went on to make 35 appearances that season, scoring 4 goals.
 The next season, he managed a career high 9 goals in 35 Serie A appearances.
-The following season, Sculli made his European football debut in the Europa League, scoring goals Slavia Prague and LOSC LIlle as Genoa went out in the group stages.
+The following season, Sculli made his European football debut in the Europa League, scoring goals Slavia Prague and LOSC Lille as Genoa went out in the group stages.

 Lazio

 Sculli was sold to Lazio on 19 January 2011 in co-ownership deal for a peppercorn fee of €500.
 He was assigned the number 7 shirt for his new club, becoming Lazio's first signing of the 2011 calendar year.
 He finished his first and second goals for Lazio during a comfortable win against Palermo on 6 March 2011.

 In June 2011 Lazio bought him outright for €3 million.
-He scored three goals in the group stage of the Europa League against FC Vaslui, FC Zürich and Sporting Lisbon.
+He scored three goals in the group stage of the Europa League against FC Vaslui, FC Zürich and Sporting CP.
 He returned on loan to Genoa for the second half of the 2011–12 season.

 After being frozen out from the Lazio side, Sculli went on loan to Pescara for the second half of the 2012–13 season.
 After again being frozen out for Lazio for the 2013–14 season, Sculli again returned to Genoa for the second half of the season.
 At the end of his loan spell, Sculli returned to Lazio and was still frozen out of the side.

 International career

-Sculli represented the Italy national under-21 football team, winning the 2004 UEFA European Under-21 Football Championship, and earning a bronze medal at the 2004 Summer Olympics.
+Sculli represented the Italy national under-21 football team, winning the 2004 UEFA European Under-21 Football Championship, and earning a bronze medal for a fourth-place finish at the 2004 Summer Olympics.

 Personal life

-Born in Locri, the Province of Reggio Calabria, Sculli is the grandson of Giuseppe Morabito a notorious boss of the 'Ndrangheta, the Calabrian mafia organization.
+Born in Locri, the Province of Reggio Calabria, Sculli is the grandson of Giuseppe Morabito, a notorious boss of the 'Ndrangheta, the Calabrian mafia organization.